arung-northwestern/pacmof/README.rst

 Parallel Calculations
 ----------------------

-Since PACMOF uses Dask_, you can run calculations in parallel on a single CPU using mult-threading without starting a Dask cluster.
-If you plan on doing high-throughput screening with many CIF files on an HPC, you could start a Dask cluster before calling any of the get_charges_multiple_serial/parallel functions.
+Since PACMOF uses Dask_, you can run calculations in parallel on a single CPU using mult-threading *without starting a Dask cluster*.
+If you plan on doing high-throughput screening with many CIF files on an HPC, you could start a Dask cluster before calling any of the get_charges_multiple_serial/parallel functions to run multiple calculations in parallel.
 For example, to start a cluster with 10 processes with 8 CPU's each use,

 .. code-block:: python